Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/00_Folders_and_files.md

 In this example we're going to create a very simple "Bands" module.
 It will have bands with their albums.

+## Naming conventions

+# Namespaces: use PascalCase
+# Classes: use PascalCase.
+Use short and simple names and only append Interface for interface.
+Don't use Abstract in the name for abstract classes.
+# Variables: use camelCase
+# Methods: use camelCase and https://www.cwu.edu/~gellenbe/javastyle/method.html
+# Folder/File names: PSR-4 standard.
+Use case sensitive names equal to the namespace/class name.
+# Database tables: For compatibility reasons use underscores.
+PascalCase = pascal_case.
+# Database columns: use camelCase

+## Folder structure

 Create the folder **GO/Modules/Bands**.

 Inside this folder create the following sub folders: